A turtle basking in the sunlight on a beach in Maui, Hawaii.

 Lifeguard: No

-Polo Beach is the third and final Wailea Beach on this list, and on a good day, its shallow waters are perfect for kiddos to splash around in.
-There’s nothing quite like building sandcastles here as the sun sets!
+Polo Beach is the third and final Wailea Beach on this list, and on a good day, its shallow waters are perfect to splash around in.

 Located at the southernmost end of the Wailea Beach path and just in front of the Fairmont Kea Lani, this beach tends to be less crowded and can feel like your own little slice of heaven.
-Snorkeling is best around the rocks at the north end of the beach and, on a calm day, is like stepping into a vibrant underwater world.
+The snorkeling is decent on both ends of the beach but not as good as Wailea or Ulua Beaches.
+Instead, this is one of our go-to spots for bodyboarding.

 Showers: Yes